How can it happen?

 In less spectacular cases rib issues will result in discomfort with deep breaths, coughing or sneezing.
 Another common symptom is pain with twisting movements, with the discomfort being located to one side of the spine rather than on the spine itself.

 A patient in her fifties complained of pain at the side of the upper chest on the right.
 This had happened before and had come about this time after spending some considerable time up a ladder to attend to some hanging baskets.Turning in bed, coughing and sneezing all caused pain, & Voltarin relieved it.

 The problem was with a spasm in the short intercostal muscles between ribs 4 & 5, roughly in line with the breast area, and with one of the joints between rib and spine.
 Stretching the muscles & working on the ribs themselves to get more movement meant she was much better after the first treatment and had no pain when she was seen for the third time for a different problem.

-The first rib - often also involved with neck pain
+The first rib is often involved with neck pain

 This is a short, tightly curved little rib tucked away out of sight behind the collar bone.
 It can be responsible for upper shoulder pain & even symptoms into the arm.
 The scalene

 muscles run from the first rib to the bones of the neck and are used occasionally for strenuous breathing.
 When this happens, they lift the rib to help provide extra volume for our lungs when it's really needed.
 So both rib and

 neck can become restricted in movement if the scalenes get tight.